Nauja/kanjidb/README.md

 ## Usage

-Generating a kanji database is done with the `kanjidb build` command.
+Generating a database is done with the `kanjidb build` command.
-It requires a YAML configuration file to describe and configure all the steps that will be run in order to generate the database.

 Start by creating a `helloworld.yml` file containing: